- About

 Eligibility

-To be eligible for a fall or spring external partner program, participants must be full-time, traditional students with a minimum 2.5 GPA.
-Participants must be classified as a sophomore or junior at Morehouse College during time abroad.
+To be eligible for a fall or spring affiliate program, participants must be full-time, traditional students with a minimum 2.5 GPA, though some specific programs may require a higher average.
+Semester participants must be classified as a sophomore or junior at Morehouse College during time abroad.
 Additionally, students must be in good standing with Morehouse College (academically, financially, health records, and conduct).

-Summer external partner participants must meet the above requirements; however, summer opportunities are open to all classifications.
+Summer affiliate program participants must meet the above requirements; however, summer opportunities are open to all classifications upon approval from the external provider.

 Academics

-Students must enroll in a minimum of 12 credit hours while studying abroad during the fall or spring semester.
-Courses taken abroad must be approved prior to departure and will count toward your Morehouse GPA.
-Please choose a program that offers courses that mostly closely align with your degree plan.
-We strongly recommend students study abroad for a semester during sophomore year to allow for maximum course flexibility.
+For fall and spring semesters, students must enroll in a minimum of 12 credit hours while studying abroad.
+Courses must be approved prior to departure and will affect your Morehouse GPA.
+Scholarship recipients should verify and adhere to specific credit requirements as outlined by their individual funding sources.
+Please choose a program that offers courses that most closely align with your degree plan.
+We strongly recommend students study abroad for a semester during their sophomore year to allow for maximum course flexibility.

 Summer programs do not have a credit minimum.
 Credits earned from summer are accepted as transfer credit.